alenb/Contact-Form-7-WooCommerce/README.md

 # Contact Form 7 WooCommerce
-- Add a dropdown menu for WooCommerce products
+- Dropdown menu for WooCommerce Products
-- Add a dropdown menu for WooCommerce orders (customer must be logged in to view their orders)
+- Dropdown menu for WooCommerce Orders (customer must be logged in to view their orders)